wp-plugins/resume-submissions-job-postings/readme.txt

 * Set the amount of allowed attachments and type of attachments
 * Customize State list
 * Save/Download Submitted Resume as PDF
+* Display Submitted Resumes in posts or pages
 * Allow Admin to create extra input fields (Coming Soon)